 The Fédération Internationale des Professeurs de Langues Vivantes, founded in Paris in 1931, is the only international multilingual association of teachers of languages.
 It has Non-governmental Organisation (NGO) ‘official partner’ status with UNESCO and has representation as an NGO with the Council of Europe.
-More about the FIPLV here.
-For information about what FIPLV shares with you, please see below the following news from our member association ALL
+More about FIPLV here.
+For information about what membership of FIPLV brings you, please see below (after the news from our member association ALL).

 ALL – the UK Association for Language Learning – publishes Languages Today three times a year.
 Due to popular demand from international audiences, it has now introduced the Languages Today online edition, which enables ALL to provide its highly valued publication via a more timely and cost effective delivery mechanism, particularly for those located outside of the UK.
 When you purchase this product you will be sent a PDF to download which contains a link to the online edition.
 For further information, click on the image above.

 □ Support with promoting language learning

 □ Contact with associations all over the world

 □ Ideas for managing a language teacher association

 □ Information about other language organisations

 □ Open discussion among members (Forum)

 □ Information about publications